pgpavlides/php_garden/README.md

 Here are some key OOP concepts in PHP:

+#### 👉 Classes:
-- **Classes**: A class is a blueprint for creating objects (a particular data structure).
+A class is a blueprint for creating objects (a particular data structure).
 It defines properties (attributes) and methods (functions) that are common to all objects of that class.

 ```php
 class Person {